How to Add Social Media Icons to an Email Signature

 What if you want to change the setting on a post you’ve already shared?
 Or maybe you want a specific photo or update to have different rules than your default.
 It’s simple.

-For any post on your timeline (new or historical):
+For any post on your timeline (new or current):

 This is extremely useful for sensitive updates.
 For instance, if you share some personal family news publicly but only want comments from close friends, you can easily switch it after posting.